zerkz/mcp/README.md

 - `sf-query-org` - Runs a SOQL query against a Salesforce org.
 - `sf-create-record` - Creates and inserts a record into a Salesforce or Tooling API object.

+### Metadata Management

+- `sf-deploy-metadata` - Deploy metadata to a Salesforce org.
+- `sf-retrieve-metadata` - Retrieve metadata from a Salesforce org.

 ## Toolsets

 The Salesforce MCP Server supports **toolsets** - a way to selectively enable different groups of tools based on your needs.
 This allows you to run the server with only the tools you require to reduce the context.